 Associate Head Coach

-Jan Jensen is in her 14th season with the Iowa Hawkeyes, her 11th as associate head coach.
+Jan Jensen completed her 17th season with the Iowa women's basketball staff in 2017, her 14th as associate head coach.
 A nationally known presence on the recruiting scene, Jensen serves as the recruiting coordinator and also works with the post players.
-Jensen is in her 25th season in women's college basketball as a player and coach.
+Jensen completed her 28th season in women's college basketball as a player and coach in 2016.

-The native of Kimbalton, IA, has helped guide Iowa to 12 postseason appearances, including 10 NCAA Tournament berths.
-During her time at Iowa, the Hawkeyes won the 2001 Big Ten Tournament championship and the 2008 Big Ten regular season title.
-She has also helped lead Iowa to nine first-division finishes in the Big Ten.
+The native of Kimballton, Iowa, has helped guide Iowa to 16 postseason appearances, including 12 NCAA Tournament berths.
+Iowa has appeared in the postseason in each of the last 10 seasons (eight NCAA and two WNIT).
+During her time at Iowa, the Hawkeyes have claimed the 2001 Big Ten Tournament championship and the 2008 Big Ten regular season title.
+She has also helped lead Iowa to 11 upper division finishes in the Big Ten and its first trip to the Sweet Sixteen since 1996 in 2015.

 Jensen is integral in developing and maintaining top-level recruiting classes at Iowa.
 Jensen helped Iowa land the 11th best recruiting class in the country in 2011, according to ESPN HoopGurlz.
 In 2001, Jensen spearheaded Iowa's efforts in landing the eighth-best recruiting class in the nation according to the Blue Star Index.
-In 2008, Jensen and the Hawkeyes garnered the 33rd best recruiting class, according to ESPN HoopGurlz.
+In 2008, Jensen and the Hawkeyes garnered the 33rd best recruiting class, according to ESPN HoopGurlz, and in 2014, Iowa landed the 28th-best class nationally, according to Blue Star Basketball.
+Iowa followed its Sweet Sixteen season with a 17th-best class ranking nationally in 2015 by ESPN HoopGurlz.
+Most recently, Jensen solidified in the 18th-best class of 2016, according to Blue Star Basketball.

 Jensen has recruited three McDonald's All-Americans to Iowa (Samantha Logic, Lindsay Richards and Johanna Solverson).

 Under Jensen's tutelage, Hawkeye post players have received numerous honors.
-She has coached six players to a total of 12 All-Big Ten honors, including two first team selections.
+She has coached eight players to a total of 16 All-Big Ten honors, including three first team selections.
 Megan Skouby was named the 2006 Big Ten Freshman of the Year and the 2008 Big Ten Sixth Player of the Year, while Jennie Lillis was a 2003 Kodak All-District selection.
 Skouby, along with Krista VandeVenter, were also invited to the U.S.A.
 Team Trials during their time at Iowa.

 In 2009-10, Iowa's post players broke school records for rebounding and blocked shots.
 Morgan Johnson broke the school mark for single-season blocks, while the team broke the school record for single-season rebounding.

 As a player, Jensen was one of the best Bluder ever coached at Drake.
-Her senior year, she led the nation in scoring with 29.6 ppg and was the Gateway Conference Most Valuable Player.
-That year, she was a Kodak Honorable Mention all-American, a member of the all-Gateway team and the GTE Academic all-American Player of the Year.
+During her senior year, she led the nation in scoring with 29.6 points per game and was the Gateway Conference Most Valuable Player.
+That year, she was a Kodak Honorable Mention All-American, a member of the All-Gateway team and the GTE Academic All-American Player of the Year.
 Jensen was also Sports Illustrated's National Player of the Week.

 She currently ranks fourth on Drake's all-time scoring list (1,996), sixth in field goal percentage (.535) and eighth in rebounds (.750).
 Jensen is one of only two Drake players to have her number retired in the Knapp Center.